-The proposed agreement contains a new pay progression framework, endorsed by the NHS Staff Council.
-Subject to the deal being agreed, it will be effective from 1 April 2019.
+The agreement contains a new pay progression framework, endorsed by the NHS Staff Council, which will be effective from 1 April 2019.

-The new pay progression system will ensure that all staff are helped and supported to gain the appropriate knowledge and skills they need to carry out their roles.
+The new pay progression system will ensure that all staff receive the help and support needed to gain the appropriate knowledge and skills they need to carry out their roles.
 The new system will have a simple process to strengthen appraisal systems.
 Employers will be better placed to identify ways to improve patient care through staff learning and development, across their workforce.

 Effective use of appraisals will enable trusts to identify those staff that would benefit from further development opportunities.
 This will help to create a culture based upon continuous learning which in turn will help improve the patient experience.